srampinogroup/coding-in-chemistry/verlet/verlet.md

 ## Guidelines and tips

+Create a `verlet` folder in your `cc2526` repository and move into that directory.
 Create the file `verlet.f95` and type the following:

 ```
 PROGRAM verlet